 - Set the calibration factor to 1.000 (on Polar and Suunto), or 100 (on Garmin).

-So if you are comparing your old Garmin or V800 to a new Polar Vantage, then the pace/distance factors may well not tally up if you have an autocalibration factor or manual calibration factor set on your Garmin/V800.
-You would then think the Vantage was wrong.
+So if you are comparing your old Garmin or V800 to a new Polar Vantage, then the pace/distance factors will not match if the (auto-)calibration factors are different.